javaplus/MadScientist/lessons/assembly/plate_chassis.md

 ![Ground Cable Through Pico Plate](/lessons/images/assembly/pico_plate_bottom_power_cable_2.jpg)

 Now carefully push the plate down onto the chassis.
-Be careful not to disconnect wires from the motor wires from the motor controller or disconnect the power wires from the voltagle regulator.
+Be careful not to disconnect wires from the motor wires from the motor controller or disconnect the power wires from the voltage regulator.
 Gently  push the plate down making sure no wires get pinched on the edges of the plate and the chassis.
 The plate should fit down flush with the lowest top edge of the front and rear of the chassis.

 ![Pico Plate on Chassis](/lessons/images/assembly/pico_plate_on_chassis_power_cables.jpg)